Discover more from Barefoot TEFL Teacher

 Step-by-step Guide to Project-Based Learning

-Define the Project: Once you have a topic, define what the final project will look like.
+Define: once you have a topic, define what the final project will look like.
 Will it be a presentation?
 A video?
 A written report?
 Be clear about what you expect.

-Plan the Project Steps: Break down the project into manageable steps or tasks and create a timeline.
+Plan: break down the project into manageable steps or tasks and create a timeline.
 This will help your students stay on track.

-Introduce the Project: Explain the project to your students.
+Introduce: explain the project to your students.
 Make sure they understand the expectations and the steps they need to follow.

-Assess the Project: Use both formative (ongoing) and summative (final) assessments to evaluate student work.
+Assess: use formative (ongoing) and summative (final) assessments to evaluate student work.
 Consider both the process and the final product in your assessment.

 So there you have it, your quick-start guide to implementing PBL in your language classroom - good luck!